StrtMilne/prime-tables-test/RunningInstructions.md

 ## Pleased

 - TDD ensured that any logic errors in code could be found and rectified in a timely manner
-- Code structured with single responsibility in mind so algorithms could be changed.
+- Code structured with single responsibilities in mind so algorithms could be changed.
 - Code structured so that it is readable without excessive commenting
 - Fairly broad testing bases for unit and end-to-end testing
 - Neat logic for producing matrix for table to display